paulfioravanti/presentations/hand_coded/hand_coded.md

 # :point_up:

 ^
-- Consider the following workflow, which may sound familiar.
+What I mean by that is: consider the following workflow, which may sound familiar.

 ---

 ![120%](https://www.dropbox.com/s/73a3km8p6qse4i2/hunt_and_peck_step1.png?dl=1)

 ^
-Think of something to type.
+- Think of something to type.

 ---

 ![120%](https://www.dropbox.com/s/paeli6xghxoi55x/hunt_and_peck_steps1-2.png?dl=1)

 ^
-Look at keyboard to get your bearings.
+- Look at keyboard to get your bearings.

 ---

 ![120%](https://www.dropbox.com/s/afun5chbegviqml/hunt_and_peck_steps1-3.png?dl=1)

 ^
-Consciously type some letters.
+- Consciously type some letters.

 ---